Adoree' Jackson

-Early years
+Early life

 Jackson was born on September 18, 1995, in Belleville, Illinois.
 During his freshman year in high school, he attended Belleville East High School.
 He moved to California prior to his sophomore year in high school.
 Jackson attended Junípero Serra High School in Gardena, California.
 He played numerous positions including wide receiver, running back, defensive back, and return specialist.
 Jackson was rated by Rivals.com as a five-star recruit and was ranked as the number one athlete and sixth best player overall in his class.
 He committed to the University of Southern California (USC) to play college football.
 Jackson also played basketball and ran track and field in high school.